Careers, Education, Information, Advice and Guidance (CEIAG)

 Work Experience Opportunities

-Regular work experience opportunities that come to our attention will be posted on this website and emailed to all relevant students as they often have quite tight timeframes for applications.
+Regular work experience opportunities that come to our attention will be posted on their Year Group Team and emailed in careers communications as they often have quite tight timeframes for applications.

-GSK run an extremely popular three day work experience programme in the February and October half terms called ‘Molecule to Market’ and based at their Stockley Park offices.
-Eligible year groups will be notified by email when applications open.
+GSK run an extremely popular three-day work experience programme in the February and October half terms called ‘Molecule to Market’ and based at their Stockley Park offices.
+Eligible year groups will be notified by Teams when applications open.

-EY is a ‘professional services’ company, meaning that they provide assurance and accountancy help, assistance with tax affairs, consultancy and corporate transactions.
-They run a one week Business Acadeny programme for Year 12 students in the summer.
+EY is a ‘professional services’ company, they provide assurance and accountancy help, assistance with tax affairs, consultancy and corporate transactions.
+They run a one-week Business Academy programme for Year 12 students in the summer.

 McLaren Automotive offer a work experience programme for Year 10 and 11 students every year, usually with a February application deadline.